koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 To pull a Ceph realm from a remote Ceph cluster, an `endpoint` must be added to the CephObjectRealm's `pull` section in the `spec`.
 This endpoint must be from the master zone in the master zone group of that realm.

-If an admin does not know of an endpoint that fits this criteria, the admin can find such an endpoint on the remote Ceph cluster (via the tool box if it is a Rook Ceph Cluster) by running:
+If an admin does not know of an endpoint that fits this criteria, the admin can find such an endpoint on the remote Ceph cluster (via the tool box if it is a Koor Cluster) by running:

 ```console
 $ radosgw-admin zonegroup get --rgw-realm=$REALM_NAME --rgw-zonegroup=$MASTER_ZONEGROUP_NAME